Bambo-Rambo/RNG-Guides/DexNavRNG.md

 Instead, we are going to abuse this 50% chance of "randomly" triggering a hidden Pokemon by moving (walking/turning) close to the wild area.
 The idea is to make **19 turns (or steps)**, do the necessary advances and finally **rotate** the character at the right time and succeed.
-As said above, horde/rock smash/fishing exclusive Pokemon **do not** spawn with this method.
+As said earlier, fishing exclusive Pokemon **do not** spawn with this method.

 # Getting Started